AuderySun/AudreySun.github.io/index.md

 ## About Me

 I am a Ph.D.
 Student at Keio University, supervised by [Yoshimitsu Aoki](https://aoki-medialab.jp/aokiyoshimitsu/).
-I also currently works as a research assistant at the National Institute of Advanced Industrial Science and Technology (AIST), supervised by [Yue Qiu](https://qiuyue1993.github.io/qiuyue.github.com/).
+I also currently work as a research assistant at the National Institute of Advanced Industrial Science and Technology (AIST), supervised by [Yue Qiu](https://qiuyue1993.github.io/qiuyue.github.com/).
 <mark> I am actively job hunting for graduation in March 2025!<mark>

 ### Research Interests

-- **Multi-Modal:** vision and langauge, multi-modal LLM
+- **Multi-Modal:** vision and language, multi-modal LLM
 - **Embodied AI:** navigation, planning

 ---
 ## News

 - **[Feb.
-2024]** Our paper about continual change recognition is accepted to CVPR 2024.
+2024]** Our paper about continual change recognition has been accepted to CVPR 2024.
 - **[Jan.
-2024]** Our paper about vision-and-langauge navigation is accepted to CVPR 2024.
+2024]** Our paper about vision-and-language navigation has been accepted to ICRA 2024.
 - **[Aug.
 2023]** Presenting our work about vision-and-langauge navigation at MIRU 2023.
 - **[Jun.
-2023]** A paper about vision-and-language navigation is accepted to Embodied AI Workshop in CVPR 2023.
+2023]** A paper about vision-and-language navigation has been accepted to Embodied AI Workshop in CVPR 2023.
 - **[Feb.
-2023]** Our paper about change recognition is accepted to CVPR 2023.
+2023]** Our paper about change recognition has been accepted to CVPR 2023.

 ---
 ## Work Experience